qMRLab/mooc/index.md

 ### What is a mOOC?

-A mini Open Online Course is course material developped to be open source.
+A mini Open Online Course (mOOC) is course material developped to be open source.
 It provides free and afforadble access to technical material to a global audience.

 ### Why a book on qMRI?

-Quantitative MRI (qMRI) aims to promises precise and reproducible measurements of tissue properties using MRI.
+Quantitative MRI (qMRI) aims to promise precise and reproducible measurements of tissue properties using MRI.
 This book is aimed to be be an accessible entry point into the world of qMRI for people with an already fundamental understanding of MRI, while also serving as a reference for advanced users, covering everything from fundamental concepts to state-of-the-art developments.

 ### What sets apart this book?

 What distinguishes this book is its unique integration with hands-on, interactive resources such as MyST and Plotly.
-Leveraging the NeuroLibre platform, readers can access fully reproduce the material in this book and allows them to engage with real qMRI data through their web browser.This approach bridges the gap between theoretical knowledge and practical application, providing a more engaging learning experience.
+Leveraging the NeuroLibre platform, readers can fully reproduce the material in this book and allows them to engage with real qMRI data through their web browser.
+This approach bridges the gap between theoretical knowledge and practical application, providing a more engaging learning experience.

 ### Can you contribute?